edgepointlearning/edgepointlearning.github.io/_drafts/a_draft_post.md

 background: /assets/images/blog/jekyll-logo.png
 ---

-> Howdy!
-This is an example blog post that shows several types of HTML content supported in this theme.
+> This is an example blog post that shows several types of HTML content supported in this theme.

 ## Markdown